-It may not be familiar to all Americans, but it is a popular (and healthy) food in Central America and southeast Asia.
-People liken the flavor to a crunchy blend of kiwi fruit and pear.
-The flesh ranges from white to red and is filled with edible seeds.
-The skin ranges from yellow to red.
+Although it may not be well-known to Americans, it is a very popular and healthy food in Central America as well as Southeast Asia.
+The flavor is similar to a combination of pear and kiwi fruits.
+The flesh is a mix of white and red, and it’s full of edible seeds.
+The skin is yellow to red.

 1. Lycopene Fights Cancer